ip-web/Fujify/README.md

 - **Unlock Fujifilm Film simulation in Lightroom**: Unlock all the film simulations of the Fujifilm X-T5 (currently have the most simulations available) for any camera.
 - **Convert RAW to DNG**: Supports various RAW file formats and converts them to DNG to enable film simulations.
+- **Embeded original RAW to DNG**: Let you choose if you want to backup the original file inside the DNG or as file.
-- **Uses Powerful Tools**: Built using ExifTool, LibRaw, and DNGLab for reliable and efficient conversion.
+- **Uses Powerful Libraries**: Built using ExifTool, LibRaw, and DNGLab for reliable and efficient conversion.
 - **Easy to Use**: Drag and drop files or folders, or use the context menu and toolbar options to add files.
+- **Light and Dark themes**: Light and Dark themes available for better accessibility.
 - **Platform**: Currently available for Windows only.

 ## How to Use